ingwinlu/simpleMediaCenter/README.md

 ##TODO
 + ~~implement an interface where js or other clients can pull json data from~~
++ ~~use javascript to disable buttons~~
++ ~~move player to the navbar~~
 + implement configparser and split up index page generation from playerstatus
-+ ~~use javascript to disable buttons~~
 + javascript to display status/warning texts
-+ ~~move player to the navbar~~
 + implement playlist functionality
 + improve documentation
 + improve comments in code
++ drag and drop between browser/playlist

 ##Requirements
 + [omxplayer](http://omxplayer.sconde.net/)